-Above: a warning that has recently been placed on prominent display in Foyles bookstore.
+Above: A warning that has recently been placed on prominent display in Foyles bookstore, London.
 Credit: Oscopic.

 Foyles bookstore on Charing Cross Road in London has been in business since 1903.
 The bookshop is one of the only large bookstores left in The Smoke--Waterstones Piccadilly and Hatchards Piccadilly are the other ones.
 A caution sign has recently been installed at Foyles: "Photographing the contents of books is strictly prohibited" (see above).
 The warning sign is intended as a deterrent to persons who might be thinking of doing some impromptu manual digitizing of book pages of interest--so saving themselves the cost of buying the full printed-paper book. ("That is interesting what I have just read while browsing I think I will take a photo of that page/those pages/this article.")
 Of course, almost anyone entering Foyles or any large bookstore carries with them, in the shape of their smartphone, a digital camera by which copying flat book pages is straightforward.